-The Atlantic Concrete Association member companies value safety and strive to make it an integral part of their operations.
-Safe on-road behaviours not only benefit the Ready Mix operator, but also all of those living in the communities we serve.
+Members of the Blind Spot Awareness Project value safety and strive to make it an integral part of their operations.
+Safe on-road behaviours not only benefit the driver, but also all of those living in the communities we serve.